Democratic Front of Chad

 The Democratic Front of Chad (Front Démocratique du Tchad or FDT) was a Chadian political party active in the 1980s.

-A coalition of four pre-existing groups formed in Paris in 1985 in opposition to both opposition leader Goukouni Oueddei and President Hissène Habré, and dominated by southern Chadians, it was led by the general Negue Djogo.
+It formed in Paris in 1985 from a coalition of four pre-existing groups in opposition to both opposition leader Goukouni Oueddei and President Hissène Habré, and was dominated by southern Chadians.
+It was led by the general Negue Djogo.
 Among its members was the future Prime Minister Jean Alingué Bawoyeu.
 The FDT, which boasted that it was supported by the United States and France, accused Habré's government of genocide for its massacres in the south, and it supported the Codos' insurgency.